sonic-net/DASH/documentation/express-route-service/express-route-gateway-bypass.md

 To handle this, we are leveraging similar concepts as the RPF (Reverse Path Forwarding) in network devices, which checks the source IP during the forwarding path.

 ##### 5.2.2.1.
+Reverse routing stage

+To support this behavior, we add the reverse routing stage in DASH.

+Unlike the regular routing stage, the reverse routing stage will not be specified in the routing types and will be default to be executed before the action apply stage.

+If no entries are being hit in this stage, the packet should not be dropped but continue to later stages.

+##### 5.2.2.2.
 Reverse routing group

-To support it in reverse path, we add the reverse routing group in DASH that acts as RPF rules and is similar to outbound routing group that binds to an ENI.
+The reverse routing group is used for defining the reverse routing table.
+Once created, we can bind its object id to ENI to make it taking effect:

 | SAI attribute name | Type | Description |
 | --------------- | ---- | ----------- |